Umbilicaria cylindrica: Taxonomy

 The taxonomic placement and classification of U. cylindrica has undergone several revisions over time.
 In their 1993 monograph on Asian Umbilicariaceae, Jian-chun Wei and Yu-mei Jiang re-evaluated previous taxonomic misapplications of Umbilicaria cylindrica and introduced the epithet U. neocylindrica for specimens that had been erroneously referred to as U. cylindrica in some sources.
 They observed that this misapplication primarily affected Asian collections and that U. neocylindrica was morphologically similar to U. umbilicarioides.
 However, U. cylindrica itself can be distinguished from U. umbilicarioides by the absence of thalloconidia and the presence of conspicuous papillae on its lower surface.
 While U. neocylindrica was proposed to clarify nomenclatural inconsistencies, it has not been widely adopted in global taxonomic frameworks and is not recognised as a distinct species in recent phylogenetic analyses of Umbilicaria.

 The species shows significant morphological, chemical, and genetic variation throughout its circumpolar range.
 Studies have shown considerable enzyme polymorphism and morphological differences between populations, demonstrating the species' adaptability across its distribution.
 Studies have documented up to six varieties from the Iberian Peninsula and five from the Tatra Mountains in Poland, distinguished by features such as rhizine density, surface texture, and thallus colouration.

 The phylogenetic relationships of U. cylindrica were clarified in a 2017 molecular study by Davydov and colleagues.
 Their analysis placed U. cylindrica within "Clade 3" (subgenus Umbilicaria), where it forms part of the U. cylindrica group alongside several close relatives including U. altaiensis, U. dendrophora, U. maculata, and U. umbilicarioides.
 This group is characterised by having an elevated pruinose or reticulate-ridged centre on the upper surface of the thallus.
-Studies have revealed notable variations among specimens in chemical composition, particularly in the quantities of gyrophoric and lecanoric acids, as well as differences in morphological and physiological characteristics.
+Studies have revealed variations among specimens in chemical composition, particularly in the quantities of gyrophoric and lecanoric acids, as well as differences in morphological and physiological characteristics.
 The species within this group are typically distributed in high mountainous and subpolar regions, occurring either throughout both hemispheres or restricted to the Holarctic region.

 Umbilicaria cylindrica is commonly known as the "fringed rock tripe" in North America.